-A Gynaecologist or OB/GYN are those with whom you should be able to discuss the most intimate details about yourself.
-It definitely could be awkward at first however sharing such information is crucial for your health.
+The first gynaecologist visit can be a bit awkward.
+A Gynaecologist or OB/GYN is a professional with whom you should be able to discuss the most intimate details about yourself.
+Sharing such information is crucial for your health.
 A great rapport between you and your Gynaecologist will go a long way in ensuring your overall well-being.

 So, if you are having second thoughts about visiting a Gynaecologist, here’s a quick checklist of things you should know/do: